Communication Disorders in Kids are More Common than You Think

 • Nervous system disorder

-Treatment Options
+Treatment Options by Speech Language Pathologist

 The specific type of communication disorder (and cause) your child may be experiencing determines the most effective treatment option.
-Fortunately, there are useful ways to address and treat communication disorders which can include the following:
+Fortunately, there are useful ways to address and treat communication disorders, which can include the following:

 • Behavioral Therapy: this kind of intervention focuses on developing effective skills to manage disruptive behavior – intrapersonal and communication skills.
 This is particularly useful for children with attention deficit or hyperactivity disorder who could benefit from having coping strategies and ways to focus.